philcockfield/app-sync/README.md

 [![Build Status](https://travis-ci.org/philcockfield/app-sync.svg)](https://travis-ci.org/philcockfield/app-sync)

+Continuous deployment from Github.

-Pulls and runs node apps from Github, keeping them in sync with the remote repository using [Semantic Versioning](http://semver.org/).
+This module pulls and runs node apps from Github, keeping them in sync with the remote repository using [Semantic Versioning](http://semver.org/).